EricRohlfs/UltrasonicStriker/readme.md

 Price: $2.00

+Measures distance using sound

 We need to create a voltage divider using two resistors to make this work.

 ![HC-SR04](https://github.com/ericrohlfs/ultrasonicstriker/raw/master/images/HC-SR04-Ultrasonic-Sensor.jpg)

 ## Stepper Motors

+The stepper motors are more precise than servos and we use them to turn the striker head so the ball goes where we want it to go.

+Currently we are using a second stepper to turn the ultrasonic range finder, but we may no need this, and instead will turn the whole robot.

 Price: $3.00